Saturday, June 4, 2016

 -“It’s a Good Life” by Jerome Bixby

-“It’s a Good Life,” Rod Serling’s adaptation of Jerome Bixby’s exceptional short story, is an unapologetic horror story set in a bleak, hopeless world full of bleak, hopeless people who live in constant fear of their lives from an omnipotent, unpredictable monster who feels no sympathy for others and no remorse for his actions.
-It begins on a grim note and then gets worse.
+“It’s a Good Life,” Rod Serling’s adaptation of Jerome Bixby’s exceptional short story, is an unapologetic horror story set in a bleak, hopeless world full of bleak, hopeless people who live in constant fear for their lives from an omnipotent, unpredictable monster who feels no sympathy for others and no remorse for his actions.
+It begins on a grim note and progressively grows worse.
 There are no happy endings or morality lessons and there isn’t a single moment of optimism anywhere in the episode.
 It’s only a glimpse into the miserable lives of very unfortunate people.

 “It’s a Good Life,” the short story upon which the episode is based, is arguably the best-known work of author Jerome Bixby.
 It was first published by Frederick Pohl in volume 2 of the uniformly excellent Star Science Fiction series in 1953 and later included in the 1960 volume Star of Stars, gathering the best stories from the Star series (seven volumes, including Star Short Novels, 1953-1959).
 The story was translated as early as 1957, quickly recognized for its excellence in artistry and originality of concept, arriving at a time in English language literature in which the child as an instrument of violence was gaining traction as a sociological subject among fiction writers.
 The following year would see the publication of two pivotal, and highly regarded, mainstream works approaching the topic with William March’s The Bad Seed (adapted for stage in 1954 and filmed in 1956) and William Golding’s Lord of the Flies (filmed in 1963 and again in 1990).